-Indicator Number Label 2012 Justification

-P1.1.D Number of
+Indicator Number Label 2013 Justification P1.1.D Percent of pregnant women with known HIV status (includes women who were tested for HIV and received their n/a P1.1.D results) Number of pregnant women with known HIV status (includes women who were tested for HIV and received their results) 128,064 Redacted P1.2.D P1.2.D Number and percent of HIV-positive pregnant women who received antiretrovirals to reduce risk of mother-to-child-trans mission during pregnancy and delivery 80 % Redacted Number of HIV-positive pregnant women who received antiretrovirals (ARVs) to reduce risk of mother-to-child-trans mission 346 Number of HIV- 433

+,

+positive pregnant

-pregnant women with
+women identified in

+the reporting period

-known HIV status
+(including known HIV-

-(includes women who n/a

-were tested for HIV

-P1.1.D and received their Redacted

-results)

-Number of pregnant

-women who were 105 000

-tested for HIV and 105,000

-know their results

-P1.2.D Number and
+positive at entry)

+Life-long ART 246

+(including Option B+)

+Maternal triple ARV

+prophylaxis

+(prophylaxis

-percent of
+component of WHO 100

-HIV-positive pregnant 89 %

-women who received

-antiretrovirals to

-reduce risk of

-mother-to-child-trans

-mission during
+Option B during

 pregnancy and

-P1.2.D delivery Redacted

-F 1.2.D Number of

-HIV-positive pregnant

-women who received

-antiretrovirals (ARVs) 360

-to reduce risk of

-mother-to-child-trans

-mission

-Number of HIV-

-positive pregnant 406

-women identified in

-the reporting period (including known HIV- positive at entry) Life-long ART (including Option B+) 180 Newly initiated on treatment during current pregnancy (subset of life-long ART) Already on treatment at the beginning of the current pregnancy (subset of life-long ART) Maternal triple ARV prophylaxis (prophylaxis component of WHO Option B during pregnancy and delivery) 150 Maternal AZT (prophylaxis component of WHO Option A during pregnancy and deliverY) 0 Single-dose nevirapine (with or without tail) 30 P4.1.D P4.1.D Number of injecting drug users (IDUs) on opioid substitution therapy n/a Number of injecting 0

-drug users (IDUs) on

-opioid substitution

-therapy

-Number of persons

-provided with

-post-exposure

-prophylaxis (PEP) for

-risk of HIV infection 202

-through occupational

-and/or

-non-occupational

-P6.1.D exposure to HIV.
-Redacted

-0.1.5 By Exposure Type: reducted

-Occupational 5

-By Exposure Type:

-Other 180

-180

-non-occupational

-By Exposure Type:

-Rape/sexual assault 17

-victims

-P7.1.D Number of

-People Living with

-HIV/AIDS (PLHIV)

-reached with a n/a

-minimum package of 11/4

-'Prevention with

-PLHIV (PLHIV)

-P7.1.D interventions Redacted

-Number of People

-Living with HIV/AIDS

-reached with a

-minimum package of 15,803

-Prevention of People ,

-Living with HIV

-(PLHIV) interventions

-P8.1.D P8.1.D Number of the n/a Redacted

-.
-C. I.D ITAINDOLOI (IIC 11/ α 1.0000000

-targeted population

-reached with

-individual and/or small

-group level HIV

-prevention

-interventions that are

-based on evidence

-and/or meet the

-minimum standards

-required

-Number of the target

-population reached

-with individual and/or

-small group level HIV

-prevention 374,458

-interventions that are

-based on evidence

-and/or meet the

-minimum standards

-required

-P8.2.D Number of the

-targeted population

-reached with

-individual and/or small

-group level HIV

-prevention

-interventions that are . /-

-primarily focused on n/a

-P8.2.D abstinence and/or Redacted

-being faithful, and are

-based on evidence

-and/or meet the

-minimum standards

-required

-Number of the target

-population reached 108,266

-- - - - - - - - -

-with individual and/or small group level HIV prevention interventions that are primarily focused on abstinence and/or being faithful, and are based on evidence and/or meet the minimum standards required P8.3.D Number of MARP reached with individual and/or small group level HIV preventive interventions that are based on evidence and/or meet the minimum standards required n/a P8.3.D Number of MARP reached with individual and/or small group level preventive interventions that are based on evidence and/or meet the minimum standards required 227,442 Redacted By MARP Type: CSW 31,261 By MARP Type: IDU 650 By MARP Type: MSM 11,531 Other Vulnerable Populations 184,000 P11.1.D Number of individuals 347,382 Redacted
+delivery)

+Maternal AZT

+(prophylaxis

+component of WHO

+Option A during 0

+pregnancy and

+deliverY)

+Single-dose

+nevirapine (with or 0

+without tail)

+Newly initiated on

+treatment during

+current pregnancy 0

+(subset of life-long

+ART)

+Already on treatment

+at the beginning of the

+current pregnancy 0

+(subset of life-long

+ART)

+Sum of regimen type 346

+disaggregates 040

+Sum of New and 0

+Current disaggregates P6.1.D Number of persons provided with post-exposure prophylaxis (PEP) for risk of HIV infection through occupational and/or non-occupational exposure to HIV.
+427 Redacted 0.11.5 By Exposure Type: Occupational 9 rtoddolod By Exposure Type: Other non-occupational 402 By Exposure Type: Rape/sexual assault victims 16 P7.1.D P7.1.D Number of People Living with HIV/AIDS (PLHIV) reached with a minimum package of 'Prevention with PLHIV (PLHIV) interventions n/a Redacted JC 7 .
+1 .
+U Number of People Living with HIV/AIDS reached with a minimum package of 'Prevention of People Living with HIV (PLHIV) interventions 12,912 P8.1.D P8.1.D Number of the targeted population reached with n/a Redacted individual and/or small group level HIV prevention interventions that are based on evidence and/or meet the minimum standards required Number of the target population reached with individual and/or small group level HIV prevention interventions that are based on evidence and/or meet the minimum standards required 12,475 P8.2.D P8.2.D Number of the targeted population reached with individual and/or small group level HIV prevention interventions that are primarily focused on abstinence and/or being faithful, and are based on evidence and/or meet the minimum standards required n/a Number of the target population reached with individual and/or small group level HIV 0

+prevention interventions that are primarily focused on abstinence and/or being faithful, and are based on evidence and/or meet the minimum standards required

+P8.3.D Number of MARP reached with individual and/or small group level HIV preventive interventions that are based on evidence and/or meet the minimum standards required n/a

+P8.3.D Number of MARP reached with individual and/or small group level preventive interventions that are based on evidence and/or meet the minimum standards required 90,377 Redacted

+By MARP Type: CSW 25,022

+By MARP Type: IDU 563

+By MARP Type: MSM 14,792

+Other Vulnerable Populations 50,000

+Sum of MARP types 90,377

+P11.1.D Number of individuals who received T&C 290,788 Redacted